-The Second Congressional District is home to more than 75,000 veterans, including many veterans who served in Iraq and Afghanistan.
+The Second Congressional District is home to nearly 55,000 veterans, including many veterans who served in Iraq and Afghanistan.
 One of my most important responsibilities as a member of Congress is to ensure that the men and women who served our country get the resources and services they need.
 I strongly support programs to help smooth the transition to civilian life through education, job training, housing and health care.

 Veterans looking for assistance with their benefits may be able to get help from my office.
 My staff in Everett and Bellingham work one-on-one with veterans to assist them with their benefits claims.
 My office also established a veterans skills-to-jobs initiative that works with veterans, local colleges and employers to translate veterans’ military experience to skills demanded by the private sector.